openfaas/docs/docs/reference/secrets.md

 > Note: The OpenFaaS philosophy is that environment variables should be used for non-confidential configuration values only, and not used to inject secrets.

-The faas-cli can be used to manage secrets on Kubernetes, faasd, and Swarm.
+The faas-cli can be used to manage secrets on Kubernetes and faasd.

 > See also: [YAML reference: environmental variables](yaml.md).